phillipberndt/pqiv/README.markdown

 Changelog
 ---------

-pqiv (wip)
+pqiv 2.5 (wip; see #58)
  * Added a configure option to build the backends as shared libraries
+ * Added a configure option to remove unneeded/unwanted features
- * Added --watch-files to make the file change action configurable
+ * Added --watch-files to make the file-changed-on-disk action configurable
- * Fixed segfault on reloading of images created by pipe-command output
  * Added support for cbz/cbr/cbt/cb7 comic books
  * Key bindings are now configurable
- * Added a configure option to remove unneeded/unwanted features
  * Deprecated --keyboard-alias and --reverse-cursor-keys in favor of --bind-key.
+ * Added --actions-from-stdin to make pqiv scriptable
  * Added --recreate-window to create a new window instead of resizing the old one, as a workaround for buggy window managers
- * Added --actions-from-stdin to make pqiv scriptable
+ * Fixed crash on reloading of images created by pipe-command output

 pqiv 2.4.1
  * Fix --end-of-files-action=quit if only one file is present